-

 cat rapid breathing: when to worry and what to do

-cat rapid breathing: when to worry and what to do You notice your cat sitting oddly still in the corner, sides heaving faster than usual.
+You notice your cat sitting oddly still in the corner, sides heaving faster than usual.
 Maybe you caught your cat breathing heavily while resting, which stopped you cold because that is not normal after a nap.
-Fast breathing in cats is one of those symptoms
+Fast breathing in cats is one of those symptoms that can mean something minor or something serious, and telling

 -